Israel2000/javascript-code-test/README.md

      ```html
      <input type="email" [(ngModel)]="user.email">
      ```
-Passing Data from one component to another
+*Passing Data from one component to another*
-@Input - Parent to Child.
+- @Input - Parent to Child.
-@output - Child to Parent via @output decorator and EventEmmiter
+- @output - Child to Parent via @output decorator and EventEmmiter
-@ViewChild - Child to Parent
+- @ViewChild - Child to Parent
+- Parent components can access child components' methods or properties directly using @ViewChild.
+- For communication between a parent and its projected content (child elements projected using <ng-content>).
 NGRX
 6. **What is Angular CLI?**
    Angular CLI (Command Line Interface) helps scaffold and build Angular apps efficiently.
 Install it via: